 Case closure - After investigation and remedial action

-After the responsible person and the consultant have completed an environmental investigation and cleanup, a case closure request may be submitted to the DNR's regional office.
+After the responsible person and the consultant have completed an environmental investigation and cleanup, a case closure request (Form 4400-202) may be submitted to the DNR's regional office.
 If the criteria for closure have been met, the responsible party will receive a case closure letter.

 Wisconsin, like most states, may allow some residual contamination to remain after an environmental cleanup.
 The DNR ensures long-term protection of public health and the environment in regard to those residuals by establishing continuing obligations in the state's cleanup approval document (closure letter).
 The most common obligations are obtaining DNR approval prior to constructing a water supply well and properly treating or disposing of any excavated contaminated soil.
 Other obligations may include property-specific land use controls, such as maintaining pavement over a specified area of soil contamination.
 The DNR adds these properties to the Wisconsin Remediation and Redevelopment Database (WRRD) to help inform the public and potential future property owners of these obligations.
 For more information, about continuing obligations established as part of the cleanup approval, please see our residual contamination page.

 A case closure with an optional, fee-based certificate of completion ensures that the DNR will not require the property owner, or future property owners, to conduct any additional investigation or cleanup for that incident after the certificate is issued.
 Other information about liability clarification tools may be found on Environmental liability.

 For information on the basics of brownfields redevelopment, see: Brownfields Redevelopment in Wisconsin: Essential steps and resources for successful redevelopment of brownfields (RR-933).